jcyuan06/Kcalbeloh-System/README.md

 Yes, it is compatible with most visual mods for stock system, such as Astronomer's Visual Pack, Spectra, and Stock Visual Enhancement.

 6. **What is a wormhole?
 How can I use it?**
 A wormhole is a structure linking disparate points in spacetime.
 In KSP, a wormhole functions like a celestial body with its mass and SOI.
 To traverse the wormhole, you need to lower your periapsis below 30 km.
 After you reach the periapsis, you will jump to the other star system.
+The wormhole orbits Jool by default, while it orbits Sarnus if OPM is installed, or Saturn if RSS/KSRSS is installed.

+8. **How can I establish communication with vessels in the Kcalbeloh system?**
+The Kcalbeloh system is situated over 200 trillion meters away from the Kerbol system, exceeding the range of even super antennas in most mods.
+Also, you cannot communicate through the wormhole.
+There are still several solutions you can consider:
+   - **(Recommended)** Send a crewed control station equipped with a remote control module, such as the RC-L01 Remote Guidance Unit.
+Utilize this module to remotely control your probes without connecting to KSC.
+Also, many modded command pods can act as a [probe control point](https://wiki.kerbalspaceprogram.com/wiki/Probe_Control_Point) as well.
+   - Set DistanceFactor = 0 in KcalbelohSystemSettings.cfg, causing Kerbol to orbit Kcalbeloh.
+This adjustment will significantly reduce the communication distance to a more manageable scale, measured in trillions of meters, which can be handled by antennas in the Near Future mods.
+   - Use some modded super powerful interstellar antennas (GU parts has some as I know).
+Keep in mind that this option may stretch realism, as real-time interstellar communication is implausible in reality due to the limitations imposed by the speed of light.

 # Contact
 ![Imgur](https://i.imgur.com/jFkzu48.png)